yuliangguo/Pytorch_Generalized_3D_Lane_Detection/README.md

 This is a pytorch implementation of the paper:

-'Gen-LaneNet: a generalized and scalable approach for 3D lane detection', Y Guo, etal.
+'Gen-laneNet: a generalized and scalable approach for 3D lane detection', Y Guo, etal.
 Arxiv 2020

 ## Another baseline
 Another baseline method, '3D-LaneNet' is unofficially implemented in pytorch for comparision: